DPDK/dpdk/doc/guides/linux_gsg/sys_reqs.rst

 **Additional Libraries**

 A number of DPDK components, such as libraries and poll-mode drivers (PMDs) have additional dependencies.
-For DPDK builds using meson, the presence or absence of these dependencies will be automatically detected enabling or disabling the relevant components appropriately.
+For DPDK builds, the presence or absence of these dependencies will be automatically detected enabling or disabling the relevant components appropriately.

-For builds using make, these components are disabled in the default configuration and need to be enabled manually by changing the relevant setting to "y" in the build configuration file i.e. the ``.config`` file in the build folder.

 In each case, the relevant library development package (``-devel`` or ``-dev``) is needed to build the DPDK components.